-to what extent the ICANN bylaw process by which the GAC submits advice to the Board affects, positively or negatively, the participation of the GAC in the PDP and whether the PDP process could be strengthened by encouraging the submission of views and advice from the GAC and governments earlier in the process;
+to what extent the ICANN bylaw process by which the GAC submits advice to the Board affects, positively or negatively, the participation of the GAC in the PDP and whether the PDP process could be strengthened by the submission of views and advice from the GAC and governments earlier in the process;

 Benchmark the ICANN PDP process against other relevant multi-stakeholder processes.

-Evaluate to what extent the PDP process satisfies the mission of ICANN in developing sound policy in support of the public interest, as well as meeting the needs of all stakeholders (see Annex), and to the extent that it does not, identify areas that need further investigation and change.
+Evaluate to what extent the GNSO PDP process satisfies the mission of ICANN in developing sound policy in support of the public interest, as well as meeting the needs of all stakeholders (see Annex), and to the extent that it does not, identify areas that need further investigation and change.

-Pre-proposal activities: Interested parties are invited to provide relevant background material, written methodology for execution of this task, views on the tentative timeline, a proposed budget, resumes, references and financial information about the party by July 9, 2013 to Alice E. Jansen, ICANN, Strategic Initiatives Manager at alice.jansen@icann.org.
-Format and structure of proposals: Proposals should be submitted in writing via email to .
+Proposals submission: Interested parties are invited to submit proposals in writing via email to Alice E. Jansen, ICANN, Strategic Initiatives Manager alice.jansen@icann.org.
+Proposals are due by July 15, 2013 – 23:59 UTC.
 Proposals should include the following elements:

-Qualifications
+Qualifications, including resumes and references

-Proposed approach, including relevant examples
+Proposed approach and methodology, including relevant examples

 Proposed timeline